Table of Contents

 An Order for a Product with BOMs, when working out how to fulfill the order, will first look at the stock on the Product then at the BOMs.
 The BOMs will then be looked at from highest priority to lowest to find the best solution to fulfill this Product.
 The strategy for fulfilling an order will be determined and then persisted when the Shipment is created.

 Batching & Picking

-Viewing BOM Information on
+Viewing BOM Information

 The items ordered will continue to show exactly what was ordered.